cloudfoundry/java-buildpack/docs/framework-elastic_apm_agent.md

 ### Creating an Elastic APM USer Provided Service
 Users must provide their own Elastic APM service.
-A user-provided Elastic APM service must have a name or tag with `elastic-apm` or `elasticapm` in it so that the Elastic APM Agent Framework will automatically configure the application to work with the service.
+A user-provided Elastic APM service must have a name or tag with `elastic-apm` in it so that the Elastic APM Agent Framework will automatically configure the application to work with the service.

 Example of a minimal configuration: